Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ![Story detail, tablet view](/static/images/screenshot_story_detail.jpg)

 ### Goal: User Registration
-- (User) Register to comment on stories and add them to one's library.
+- (User) Register to comment on stories and add them to one's library (this site's version of "likes").

 To test this functionality, a user follows these steps:
 - Navigate to Legendarium.